ironeternal/ironeternal.github.io/core/pc.md

 Pick 1:

-- +1 to combat prowess
+- +1 to combat prowess and gain 20 hitpoints
-- Train a new weapon specialisation
+- Train a new weapon specialisation and gain 20 hitpoints
-- Gain one new skill or improve an old one
+- Gain one new skill or improve an old one and gain 15 hitpoints
-- Increase your arcane circle by 1
+- Increase your arcane circle by 1 and gain 10 hitpoints

 # Kit